apache/activemq-website/src/components/classic/documentation/complex-single-broker-configuration-stomp-only.md

     </networkConnectors>

     <!-- Do not create an ActiveMQ JMX connector.
 Use the Sun JMX connector
-         instead, and hook ActiveMQ Classic to it. -->
+         instead, and hook ActiveMQ to it. -->
     <managementContext>
         <managementContext createConnector="false" />
     </managementContext>